awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-setup.rst

 1. Start :guilabel:`Android Studio`.
 2. If you have a project open already, choose :guilabel:`File > Close Project`.
 3. Choose :guilabel:`Open an existing Android Studio project`.
-4. Find and choose the :guilabel:`MyNotes` project in your file system, then choose :guilabel:`OK`.
+4. Find and choose the :guilabel:`aws-mobile-android-notes-tutorial-master` project in your file system, then choose :guilabel:`OK`.

    .. image:: images/open-project.png
       :scale: 100